 Below is a typical oil pump for 1990-1997 Lexus LS400 and SC400.
 You will notice the recess pin lock in the white circle?
 (Part #: 15100-50050)

 Here is a picture of the Lexus and Toyota post 1998-2006.
 The recess lock was replaced with a large screw.
 (Part #: 15100-0F010)

-Due to larger crew, the oil pick up pan will not able to mate with the oil pump.
+Due to larger screw, the oil pick up pan will not able to mate with the oil pump.

 So by following instruction in the page can literally save you about $250.
-I have few members using this money saving mods already.Do you have any questions?
+I have few members using this money-saving mods already.Do you have any questions?
 If so, please head over to the forums to get a quick answer or share your experience!